dmh4681/algo-sovereignty-analyzer/ABOUT_PAGE_CONTENT.md

 This project was built by [Dylan Heiney](https://twitter.com/sovereignpath) at Sovereign Path LLC.

 I run my own Algorand participation node.
-I hold ALGO, iGA, and other hard money assets.
+I hold ALGO and other hard money assets.
 I'm building this because I need it myself—and because Algorand needs more people building for decentralization rather than waiting for the Foundation to solve everything.

 **Sovereignty over status.
 Decentralization over convenience.
 Hard money over hype.**